aml3ed/st-reimbursement-exercise/README.md

 # Simple Thread Technical Exercise

 This repository is a container for the technical exercise given to me for my job application to Simple Thread.
-It is written in Javascript and test with Jest.
+It is written in Typescript and tested with Jest.

 ## Goal